Phillip-Roth/yahoo-finance-api/README.md

 # yahoo-finance-api
-yahoo finance api.
 This project contains two classes: Stock.java and Option.java, that get data from Yahoo Finance to evaluate different options trading strategies.